oscardurst/Soundstream-Airbass-/README.md

 REFERENCE405s
 Runbicon 404 and 604
 REFERENCE Class A 5.0 & 10.0
-Soundstream Reference 414s, Reference 300sx, Reference 500s, Reference 700s, Reference 1000s, Refernce 644s, Rubicon 302 among others.
+Soundstream Reference 414s, Reference 300s, Reference 300sx, Reference 500s, Reference 500sx, Reference 700s, Reference 700sx, Reference 1000s, Reference 1000sx, Refernce 644s, Rubicon 302 among others.

 In order to create this project I've used the arduino UNO platform, a bluetooth module and some circuitry for the hardware part.
 For controlling the mentioned hardware I've created an Android application using MIT App Inventor which is an open source environment designed for developing Andorid Apps.